chukiagosoftware/software-engineer-blog/hugo-blog/content/about.md

 for the Github Emojis.
 These are just the publicly available emojis which you can see around the pages.
 I find that there are some really, really cool ones and thus without further ado.

+Actually, this is no longer true.
+This is now a Go Hugo site.
+Which is why you don't see any emojis yet.

+At some point I will figure out what/how to get sweet Github Emojis or a better alternative going.

 ### The Platform :godmode: